 You can check on how your favorite restaurants are doing with their inspections by visiting our inspection results page.
 Every licensed restaurant is inspected at least twice a year.
 Those with ongoing issues are listed in our enforcement actions report which is updated monthly.
 For grocery store and other retailer inspection results, visit https://secure1.state.mi.us/misafe/Default.aspx.

 Public Health - Muskegon County was awarded accredited status!
 The accreditation process assures and enhances the quality of local public health in Michigan by identifying and promoting the implementation of public health standards for local public health departments, and evaluating and accrediting local health departments on their ability to meet these standards.

 Take a look at our results report, letter of congratulations, certificates of achievement, presentation notes delivered to the Board of Commissioners by Mark Miller, Director of Local Public Health Services for the MIchigan Department of Community Health.
 Learn more about local public health accreditation at www.accreditation.localhealth.net.

 Food and Product Recalls

 For information on food recalls, please visit foodsafety.gov.
 For product recalls, visit cpsc.gov.

 Customer Satisfaction Survey

 Help us improve our service.
-If you've been to the public health department lately, please let us know about your experience.
-Visit surveymonkey.com/s/phmc and complete our customer satisfaction survey.
+If you've been to the public health department lately, please let us know about your experience by filling out our customer satisfaction survey.